 type="tip"

-IANA provides a handy link to the CSV version of the IPv4 address space allocations as well as a link to the traditional annotated text file.
+On their web page under the heading “Alternative Formats”, IANA provides a handy link to the CSV version of the IPv4 address space allocations as well as a link to the traditional annotated text file.
 If you run the example code, you may see some strange behavior at times due to the CSV file being incomplete.
 It seems there is an automated process that converts a source of the IP table into the various formats and stops processing when the first octet hits three digits.
 You can either practice your data munging skills and convert the fixed-width version in the text file to CSV or use the version of the CSV that’s on our companion web site if you encounter any issues.

-The data frame foundational data structure in R and pandas makes it very straightforward to reference and incorporate new data into our analyses, and your own projects will follow something close to this basic pattern:
+The data frame foundational data structure in R and pandas makes it very straightforward to reference and incorporate new data into our analyses, and your own projects will follow something close to this basic data analysis workflow pattern:

 downloading (if necessary) new data